yueyujiang/WoL_GG2_trees/README.md

 **date** (email new 16K tree from Metin): 04/22/2022
 **description**: a tree with 267K unique sequences and one with 1.7M sequences including duplicates. contamination removed.

+3. 16k_full_length_placement.jplace.
+**date** (email gg2 placement from Yueyu): 05/28/2022.
+**description**: jplace file with unique full length 16S sequences placed using DEPP and the backbone species copies are manually selected by Metin.

+"I removed all copies with errors larger than or equal to 13 branches in the list of error-per-copy you sent me (leave-out placement error for backbone sequences).
+This filter removed some of the single-copy species too.
+So the number of backbone sequences decreased to 12201."

 ## Miscellaneous

 1. removed.txt